Restoring PowerThe steps we take to restore your power.

 01 Transmission Lines

 - Substations are electrical facilities that contain equipment for switching or regulating the voltage of electricity.
-A problem within a substation could cause all of the customers being served from that substation to be without electric service.
-Also, if the problem is limitied to one paticular circuit leaving the substation, only those customers on that specific circuit would be without electric service.
-Again, a problem of this nature could interrupt electric service to several thousand customers.
+A problem within a substation could cause all of the members being served from that substation to be without electric service.
+Also, if the problem is limited to one particular circuit leaving the substation, only those members on that specific circuit would be without electric service.
+Again, a problem of this nature could interrupt electric service to several thousand members.

 03 Main Distribution Lines